apigee-labs/rapier/README.md

 The SpecHub API includes some 'internal' URL tamplates that are used in the implementation but are not part of the API.
 The Rapier Swagger generator supports a -i command-line option that allows the implementation view of the API to be generated instead of the client view.
 It can be found [here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-spec-hub-with-impl.yaml).

+## Navigating the Repository

+- The js directory contains a Node package that is used by the generated Javascript SDK
+- The js directory contains a Python module that is used by the generated Python SDK
+- The test-servers directory contains some simple servers used to test the genenrated SDKs
+- the util directory contains the sdk genenrators and the Swagger genenrator
+  - gen_swagger.py is the Swagger generator

+## The Rapier Language Spec